The information you will be accessing is provided by another organization or vendor. If you do not intend to leave our site, close this message.

-"Our Aetna Medicare plan has great coverage in our area.
+"Our Aetna® Medicare plan has great coverage in our area.
 It has a fitness plan.
-And you don't have to worry as much about your finances because of its reasonable copays," Bob says.
+And you don't have to worry as much about your finances because of its reasonable copays," Bob, 78, says.
 "It gives you such a level of comfort."

-But while the Chioccas are thrilled with their Medicare plan today, they admit that their journey to finding the right coverage wasn't exactly an easy one.
-They're sharing their story in hopes that others learn from their challenges and find the Medicare plans that are right for them.
+The Chioccas are thrilled with their Medicare plan today.
+But they admit that their journey to finding the right coverage wasn't a straight path.
+They're sharing their story in hopes that others learn from their challenges.
+Their main advice to people approaching retirement age: Start researching early to find Medicare plans that are right for you.
+And reach out to others, such as licensed brokers, for help.

-"If you're just starting to look at Medicare, it can be overwhelming," Becky says.
-"But we want to make sure people understand what they can get."
+"If you're just starting to look at Medicare, it can be overwhelming," Becky, 76, says.

-Becky looked up various insurance companies online and asked eight or nine plans to mail information to her home.
+Becky looked up various insurance companies online and asked that information for eight or nine plans be mailed to her home.
 But she wasn't prepared for how big the mailings would be.
 "I just remember piles of paper everywhere," she says.
-"I had stuff all over the living room, then the dining room, and then the kitchen."
+"I had stuff all over the living room, then the dining room and then the kitchen."

-Becky said that if she could do it all again, she would concentrate much of her attention on one-sheet summaries most plans provide.
-"What I like about the single sheet is that they take very confusing information and summarize it so the important benefits are easy to see and compare with other plans," she explains.
+Becky said that if she could do it all again, she would concentrate much of her attention on the one-sheet summaries most plans provide.
+"What I like about the single sheet is that they take very confusing information and summarize it.
+So the important benefits are easy to see and compare with other plans," she explains.

 Becky and Bob ultimately narrowed Bob's choices to the two best-known Medicare plans in their area.
 Of the two, they selected the plan with the lower monthly plan premium.
 After Becky became Medicare eligible, she joined the same plan.

 But that wasn't the end of their Medicare journey.
-After costs in the plan rose and they realized the plan's provider network didn't include the exact doctors they would have liked, they began shopping around for another plan.
+Costs in the plan rose.
+And they realized the plan's provider network didn't include the exact doctors they would have liked.
+So they began shopping around for another plan.
 They switched to a different plan, but soon encountered the same obstacles.

 It was a broker who recommended they check out the Advantra Silver HMO plan, one of the Medicare Advantage plans available in their area.
 He explained that while costs were lower, the benefits the plan offered were comparable.
 Becky and Bob were delighted to discover the breadth of the plan's network, with providers available across three states.
 "We did so well with the new plan because we know we are covered with excellent doctors," Becky says.